Say ‘Ole’ to South of the Border Cuisine

 Flour tortillas are usually twice as large as corn and pack more calories.

-Additionally, corn tortillas are considered to be whole grain; flour tortillas are not.
+Additionally, corn tortillas are considered to be whole grain.

 It’s not impossible to enjoy a healthy Mexican meal.